Ayush-Warikoo/chess-db-project/README.md

 ### Loading production data and running tests (test-production.sql)

-1. The production data was a month collection of games from https://www.ficsgames.org/download.html and is found in res/production
+1. The production data is a months collection of games from https://www.ficsgames.org/download.html and is found in res/production
-2. Run `npm run test-prod-data`, note this may take a while to load all of the production data
+2. Run `npm run test-prod-data`, note this may take a while to insert all of the production data, the actual processing is quick
 3. Compare the output to test-production.out

 ### Installing Stock Fish Engine